 • Handwheel torque feedback system that can be perfectly synchronized with other driver feedback cues.
 This requires ultra-low system latency (the time delay between vehicle dynamics demand and motor flux generation) plus motor control technology that can balance high peak torque capability (such as that required for failsafe testing) with excellent sensitivity (such as that required for on-center response evaluations).
 Such a system, Ansible Motion’s HWLS, is shown here.

-• Vestibular feedback systems that do not induce motion sickness, such as the stratiform motion machinery that is used for ground vehicle simulation.
+• Vestibular feedback systems that do not induce motion sickness, such as the stratiform motion system that is used for ground vehicle simulation.

 • Haptic feedback systems that are layered appropriately in a complimentary fashion, such that tactile nuances are delivered without disrupting primary feedback cues.